 Screening and Risk Assessment

-Multiple organizations recommend laboratory testing-based screenings, such as high-sensitivity C-reactive protein (hsCRP) testing, to guide risk assessment for and implementation of preventive measures against future ACS.
+Multiple organizations recommend laboratory testing, such as high-sensitivity C-reactive protein (hsCRP) screening, to guide risk assessment for and implementation of preventive measures against future ACS.
 See the Atherosclerotic Cardiovascular Disease Risk Markers topic for information on ACS screening and risk assessment.

 cTnI and cTnT are the preferred biomarkers for the evaluation of myocardial injury and MI ; high-sensitivity cTn (hs-cTn) assays are recommended if available. cTn levels are generally elevated within 2-4 hours of symptom onset but may not become abnormal for up to 12 hours. cTn elevations may persist for >14 days.
 Although cTns are generally only released in response to cardiac injury, recent evidence suggests that cTnT may be detected in response to skeletal muscle injury.